Ahvaz: History

-Modern history
+20th century

 In the 19th century, "Ahvaz was no more than a small borough inhabited mainly by Sabeans (1500 to 2000 inhabitants according to Ainsworth in 1835; 700 according to Curzon in 1890)."

 In the 1880s, in late Qajar Iran, the Karun was dredged and reopened to commerce.
 A newly built railway crossed the Karun at Ahvaz.
 The city again became a commercial crossroads, linking river and rail traffic.
 The construction of the Suez Canal further stimulated trade.
 A port city was built near the old village of Ahvaz and named Bandar-e-Naseri in honour of Naser al-Din Shah Qajar.

 Oil was found near Ahvaz in the early 20th century, and the city once again grew and prospered as a result of this newfound wealth.
 From 1897 to 1925, the city of Ahvaz was under the control of a Qajar prince, who served as governor, and Reza-Gholi Khan Sarhang, the commander of the Khuzestan army.
 Khaz'al al-Ka'bi was recognized by Mozaffar ad-Din Shah Qajar as hereditary ruler of the Emirate of Muhammara, Sardar Asad Bakhtiari, as the most powerful leader of the Bakhtiari people.
 He had power and authority over most regions of Khuzestan, such as Dezful, Shushtar, Izeh, even Ahvaz and Amir Mojahede Bakhtiari in Ramhormoz and Behbahan.
 At this time, the newly founded Ahvaz was named Nâseri in honour of its founder Nasser ed-Din Shah Qajar.
 Afterwards, during Pahlavi Iran, it resumed its old name, Ahvaz.
 The government of Khuzestan province was transferred there from Shushtar in 1926.
 The Trans-Iranian Railway reached Ahvaz in 1929 and by World War II, Ahvaz had become the principal built-up area of the interior of Khūzestān.
 Professional segregation remained well marked between various groups in that period still feebly integrated: Persians, sub-groupings of Persians and Arabs.
 Natives of Isfahan Province held an important place in retail trade, as owners of cafes and hotels, and as craftsmen.